 - Toxic leaks

-When you or your loved one suffers a serious offshore drillship accident, you might feel overwhelmed and unsure about how to move forward.
+When you or your loved one suffers injuries in a serious offshore accident, you might feel overwhelmed and unsure how to move forward.
 Fortunately, there are maritime laws in place to protect victims of oil rig accidents, and an experienced maritime attorney can help you recover the compensation you deserve.
-The Houston personal injury lawyers at The Krist Law Firm, P.C. have successfully represented victims of offshore drilling accidents for decades, and we are 100 percent committed to supporting your recovery process.
+The Houston personal injury lawyers at The Krist Law Firm, P.C. have successfully represented victims of offshore drilling accidents for decades.
+We are 100 percent committed to supporting your recovery process.

-Our Texas offshore drilling injury lawyers can help you attain compensation for medical costs, physical pain, mental anguish, physical impairment, and disfigurement caused by work-related accidents.
-After the initial assessment, we will evaluate your situation, collect evidence and documents, and prepare a legal claim against the negligent party.
+Our Texas offshore drilling injury lawyers can help you get financial compensation for medical costs, physical pain, mental anguish, physical impairment, disfigurement, and more damages caused by work-related accidents.
+After an initial assessment, we will evaluate your situation, collect evidence and documents, and prepare a legal claim against the negligent party or parties.

-Schedule a free one-on-one case consultation today with an experienced Houston offshore injury lawyer at The Krist Law Firm, P.C. today by calling (281) 283-8500.
+Schedule a free one-on-one case consultation today with an experienced Houston offshore injury lawyer at The Krist Law Firm, P.C.
 We do not charge any legal fees unless you receive a financial recovery.